AlexandruDbr/Covid-19-analysis/README.md

 ## Overview:

-This project has arisen from a public SQL project initiative found on the internet, created by a data analyst and content creator "Alex the analyst".
+This project idea has arisen from a public SQL project initiative found on the internet, created by a data analyst "Alex the analyst".
 His project idea has been focused only on data manipulation and data cleaning with SQL.
-After I finished my own version of the project, I decided to create a SQL view based on the original dataset with a few columns that I found useful in responding to some questions with regards to the COVID-19 pandemic using Power BI. <br>
+After I finished my own version of the project, I decided to create a few SQL views based on the original data set and to analyse the data using Power BI, based on a series of questions, listed below. <br>

 ###  Data set

-#### Key information about the data source: <br>
+#### Data set origins and key information about dashboard's data source: <br>
-The data set source is from the page "Our world in data", which is a non-profit project by Global Change Data Lab, a non-profit organization based in the United Kingdom.
-"Our word of data" is maintained by researchers aiming to provide accurate data in order to make knowledge on the big problems worldwide accessible and understandable. <br> <br>
+The data set source is from a website called "Our world in data", a project created by Global Change Data Lab, a non-profit organization based in the United Kingdom.
+"Our word of data" is maintained by researchers from different prestigious universities aiming to provide accurate data in order to make knowledge on the big problems worldwide accessible and understandable. <br> <br>

+The data set contains the following tables:

-The data set is a summarization (SQL view) build from two tables, Covid Vaccinations and Covid Deaths, reported by almost all countries around the globe, from reporting period: 2020.01.01 - 2023.12.31 containing the following information:  <br>
+1. A SQL view with aggregated data from the period: 2020.01.01 and 2023.12.31 reported by most of the countries around the globe.
+This table contains the following information: <br>
-  * total people vaccinated and fully vaccinated,
+  * total people vaccinated,
   * boosters and doses administered,
   * total cases,
   * total deaths,
   * country population,
   * world population,
   * percentage of population in extreme poverty,
   * average life expectancy, GDP per capita,
   * percentage of people over 64 and 69,
   * nr. of cardiovascular deaths per 100k people per country,
   * percentage of male and female population who are smokers. <br>

+ **Attached a .CSV version.** <br>
+* File name: "CovidVaccView.csv"

+2. A SQL query containing cases, deaths and hospitalized population data at the end of month, for each month (when available) between 2020.01.01 and 2023.12.31 by continent, sub-region, country. **Attached a .CSV version.**
+* File name: "EOM deaths.csv"

+3. A .CSV file containing the population by gender in 2022.
+Depending on the country, population is either estimated or based on census.
+  * File name: "Population_by_gender_UNdata_Export"

+4. A .CSV file containing continents, sub-regions and countries.
+  * File name: "UNSD — countries and regions.csv" <br><br>

  For column meanings please consult the data dictionary attached in this repository.

-The following demographic information has been verified by myself (check data dictionary, "description" column):
+The following data has been verified by myself.
+For data source checked, consult "data dictionary" table,  column "description":
   * If all countries from the world reported data to WHO and which countries were missing.
 Only 12 small islands did not report, which is non material for this analysis.
 Link of the data source:
     * British Indian Ocean Territory
     * French Southern Territories